Slovenia

 Average maternal age (AMA)

-The average maternal age (AMA) at birth reached 29.7 years in 2023, showing only a slight increase from 29.6 years in 2022.
-Over the last five years, this trend has been upward, with the average standing at 29.5 years.
-Compared to the 1980s, the AMA is now 6.5 years older, reflecting a steady rise over recent decades.
-Slovenia records the lowest average maternal age both globally and within Europe.
+The average maternal age (AMA) at birth reached 29.7 years in 2023, showing little change from 29.63 years in 2022.
+This figure has been on an upward trend over the last five years, with a recent average of 29.5 years.
+Compared to the 1980s, the AMA has increased by 6.5 years, reflecting a steady rise over the decades.
+Notably, Slovenia's average maternal age remains the lowest both globally and within Europe, holding the 38th and 31st positions respectively in those rankings.

 | Year | BIRTH | Year | BIRTH |